 Divorce D-Day: fact or fiction?

 For many years there has been suggestion by the media that there is an official ‘Divorce D-Day’.
-There have even been attempts to pin an actual date to this, such as the first Monday after the new year break and this year, even the date of the 8th January has been brandished about.
+There have even been attempts to pin an actual date to this, such as the first Monday after the new year.
 There is very little that is official about this purported day and any such suggestion has to be taken ‘tongue in cheek’.

 As Family Lawyers it is not uncommon to open our offices and be met with an influx of advice requests after the festive break.
 Sadly, the phrase ‘I put up with it for the children’s sake until after Christmas’ is a comment that endures during the first few weeks of the year.